stelzinga/MF/Management_Framework.md

 Planning establishes *what, where, when, why and how* is to be done within Operations by defining why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects to function (*Values* and *Bylaws*) and how it assesses the Environment versus its own performance (*SWOT* and *Intel*).
 Planning also defines *Goals* and *Objectives*.
 Run Goals focus on continuously delivering Services to Clients, with four essential Run Goals: a) Manage Venture⁵⁾, b) Perform production (Value Chain), c) Perform oversight (Control Chain) and d) Perform overhead (anything not contributing to a-c but required nevertheless).
 Change Goals *improve* Run Goals to a) Grow Revenue, b) Protect existing Revenue at risk of being lost, c) Secure Run to reduce Risk, and d) Optimise Run to reduce Cost and/or increase Revenue.
 Both Run and Change Goals can have Sub-Goals that tie into *Activities* (see below).
 An *Objective* is a *precise*, *time-based* Process or series of Processes, the output of which supports the completion of a (Sub-)Goal and thus the delivery of a Service or improvement thereof.
 Objectives consume Assets and Suppliers and are performed or overseen by Staff.
 Objectives are either *Routines* (tie into Run Goals) or *Projects* (tie into Change Goals).
 Planning also establishes various types of metrics or *Benchmarks* used in Controlling.
 Lastly, the results of Planning are a *Strategic Plan*, *Tactical Plan* and/or *Operational Plan* a.k.a. *Operating Model* (a blueprint of the entire Profile Tree).

 Organising establishes *how to do* what was Planned and *who should do it* by defining *Activities* which regroup related Sub-Goals and/or Objectives and defines how Staff are organised in *Groups* linked to those Activities.
 The sum of Groups (and thus Activities) is the Venture's Organisation reflected in an *Organisational Chart*.
 Organising establishes *Roles & Responsibilities* which includes the concept of *Delegation* of *Responsibility* and *Authority* across Activities thus creating *Accountability* throughout the Venture.
-With Roles & Responsibilities established, Organising then moves to *Casting* specific individuals to specific Roles as well as finding the right Suppliers.
-Lastly, *Financing* assures the Capital of the Operations is maintained.
+Roles & Responsibilities are formalised in a Job Description.
+With Roles & Responsibilities established, Organising then moves to *Casting* specific individuals for each Job Description as well as finding the right Suppliers.
+Lastly, *Funding* assures the Capital of the Operations is maintained.

 Leading involves Processes to *drive* those *who do it* by directing, influencing, inspiring, and motivating individual Staff and Groups to achieve Objectives.
 Leading consists of establishing a *Safe Space* such that *collaboration*, *motivation*, *inspiration*, and *learning* are all maximised.
 Leading involves *Networking* and also grooms future *Managers* and finally reflects upon one-self as Managers though *Management Improvement*.